neilghosh/neilghosh.github.io/_drafts/2022-03-20-hosting-grpc-service-in-google-cloud-run.md

 We can run and test the server locally

-lets run it locally
+Lets run the server locally

 `node ./pingserver/ping-server.js &`

 We can also build a dcoker image and run so that we know that its packaged properly and good to be deployed in cloud.
-This is the beauty of containers, once the image is created it would behave exacly same in any other host like it does locally so a lot of environment setup issues can be rulled out while debugging.
+This is the beauty of containers, once the image is created it would behave exacly same in any other host like it does locally, so a lot of environment setup issues can be ruled out while debugging.

 ```
 docker build . -t gcr.io/$GCP_PROJECT/grpc-ping:latest